radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The server-event data collector returns the last 15 entries (not lines) in the server event log file (<RLI_HOME>/vds_server/logs/vds_events.log).

->**Note - This data collector requires the RadiantOne service to be running to return information.**
+>[!note] This data collector requires the RadiantOne service to be running to return information.

 ### Email Alert Settings

-If you would like to receive email alerts, configure the SMTP settings on the Main Control Panel (associated with the leader node if deployed in a cluster) -> Settings Tab > Monitoring section > Email Alerts Settings.
+If you would like to receive email alerts, configure the SMTP settings on the Main Control Panel (associated with the leader node if deployed in a cluster) > Settings Tab > Monitoring section > Email Alerts Settings.

 ![An image showing ](Media/Image1.29.jpg)